carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 FIXME: input is an environment with interface definitions, a signature, and a dotted-name query; output is an archetype consisting of a canonical type name and a type.
+An _archetype_ is a representation of the most general type that satifsies the constraints.

-FIXME: Two main pieced of the algorithm: rewriting declarations into a normalized form, which is done eagerly as the compiler encounters declarations, and the composition of two declarations which is done lazily as needed and cached.
+FIXME: Two main pieced of the algorithm: rewriting declarations into a normalized form, which is done eagerly as the compiler encounters declarations, and the composition of two normalized declarations which is computed lazily as needed and then cached.

 ## Rewrite to normalized form algorithm